-It can take between four to six months for basic hunting dog training.
-Requiring dedicated time with your Cattle Dog focused on identifying the intended game, waiting by your side, then retrieving the game without damaging it.
+It can take between four to six months for basic hunting dog training which requires dedicated time with your Cattle Dog identifying the intended game, waiting by your side, then retrieving the game without damaging it.
 It helps to have access to hunting areas for frequent practice sessions.

 There are varying opinions on the time necessary to complete hunting dog training.
 When training Cattle Dog’s to hunt, it’s best to focus on your Cattle Dog’s iterative improvements, rather than a specific timeline.

 How Can I Test My Cattle Dog’s Hunting Instinct?

 Nonprofit organizations such as the North American Versatile Hunting Dog Association (NAVHDA) promote the highest standards for training and testing hunting dogs.